 “Something that some of the women in my study brought up that I never thought about was that when they were searching for an affair partner, they were having these candid, frank discussions about sexual compatibility and sexual preferences,” says Walker.
 “When I got married, I never had any of these conversations, and I started thinking, ‘You know, that’s true, we don’t have those conversations.’
 We kind of wander into these romantic pairings and we fall in love and we kind of think that the sex is going to take care of itself.
 But, according to the data, that’s not true.”

 Part of those frank discussions is being open to what your spouse is interested in.
 A lot of the women Walker interviewed said that when they talked openly about their fantasies or desires to their husbands, they were met with disgust that made them feel ashamed.
 Cheating presented them with an opportunity to feel validated and accepted.

 “It was really pretty sobering, to be honest with you,” Walker says.
 “This is a person who’s pledged to love you for all time and you say to them, ‘Hey, I want to try role-playing,’ or whatever it is, and then think about having the person that you love and trust the most say, ‘That’s disgusting.
 What’s wrong with you?’
 If you listen to that for years, and then in walks somebody who’s not only like, ‘That’s not disgusting,’ but they’re into it, you can see how attractive that would be.”

 In conducting her research, Walker was surprised to learn that a lot of the women that she interviewed were interested in the prospect of an open marriage.

 “They always felt like they had been chosen, rather than choosing themselves,” she says.
-“And then they go online to Ashley Madison, or any other site, and there’s all these men, and now they’re choosing rather than being chosen.”
+“And then they go online to Ashley Madison, or any other site, and there are all these men, and now they’re choosing rather than being chosen.”